abpframework/abp/docs/en/Tutorials/Part-9.md

 ## Introduction

-This part explains how to create a CRUD page for the `Author` entity introduced in previous parts.
+This part explains how to create a CRUD page for the `Author` entity introduced in the previous parts.

 {{if UI == "MVC"}}

-## The Book List Page
+## The Authors List Page

 Create a new razor page, `Index.cshtml` under the `Pages/Authors` folder of the `Acme.BookStore.Web` project and change the content as given below.